Winter health and wellness: low mood and fatigue

 What can be done to banish the winter blues?

 Although unfortunately, we do not have the power to fast-forward to the longer, warmer summer days, this doesn’t mean we have to hide away and wait patiently for the spring to come and lift our spirits.
-Here at Medichecks, we have created a new range of health checks that have been specially designed to discover the cause of low energy levels.
-Within our Tiredness and Fatigue Checks, key tests include a full blood count, a full iron status, a thyroid function test as well as tests for vitamin D and B12 which both affect the production and release of many different neurotransmitters including serotonin.
+Here at Medichecks, we have a range of health checks that have been specially designed to discover the cause of low energy levels.
+Within our Tiredness and Fatigue Blood Tests, key tests include a full blood count, a full iron status, a thyroid function test as well as tests for vitamin D and B12 which both affect the production and release of many different neurotransmitters including serotonin.